We need calming techniques to get us through life without being buried in our anxiety.

 It is perfectly normal to feel a little tense at first.
 When you take away your sight, hearing, and suppress touch, your brain can become confused.
 It will pass, but if it’s too uncomfortable for you, please stop.

-The weight of the blanket combined with the absence of light and sound will help your brain start using smell (which we have made a relaxing scent).
-You will start to feel safe, maybe even happy.
+The weight of the blanket combined with the absence of light and sound will help your brain use smell (which we have made a relaxing scent).
+You will feel safe, maybe even happy.
 And maybe sleepy.
 That is normal.

 Stay in your little bubble as long as you need to feel relaxed.
 You can sleep like this and be fine.
 I do it frequently.